 Velcade is a proteasome inhibitor that has FDA approval for multiple myeloma and mantle cell leukemia.
 Proteasomes are enzymes that play an important role in regulating cell function and growth by controlling the breakdown of important proteins.
 Velcade blocks the activity of proteasomes, thus disrupting processes related to the growth and survival of cancer cells.
-To date only one small clinical trial has tested Velcade as a treatment for glioma (136).
+To date only one small clinical trial has tested Velcade as a treatment for glioma (145).
 Eleven newly diagnosed glioblastoma patients and two grade III patients received Velcade in combination with the radiation phase of the Stupp protocol, but not thereafter.
 Median survival was 16.9 months.
 In addition four patients with recurrent GBM tumors and two with recurrent grade III tumors had a median survival of 14.4 months, an unusually long survival for patients with recurrent tumors.
 However, patients with recurrent tumors also received a second round of radiation, about half of that they received prior to their tumors' recurrence.
-Despite the complexity of how the results were reported, Velcade clearly has significant activity as a treatment for high-grade gliomas, although it has considerable toxicity as well.
+Despite the complexity of how the results were reported, Velcade seems to have significant activity as a treatment for high-grade gliomas, although it has considerable toxicity as well, mainly neuropathy.
+However, a major recent development (146) has been that subcutaneous administration of velcade (in the treatment of multiple myeloma) is as effective as the usual intravenous administration and greatly reduces its side effects,